Animadversio/Animadversio.github.io/_academic_notes/Note-on-Word-Embedding.md

 The objective for the method is to find a **good** vector representation of words, which is easier to use than a one hot encoding!

 However, good is a vague word.
-To find a proxy for this final goal, they defined this quantifiable objective: **predictability of the words in the context given a center word**[^1].
+To find a proxy for this final goal, they defined this quantifiable objective: **predictability of the words in the context given a center word** .

 As a sketch, their model learns two vector, input vector and output vector for each token $v_w,u_w$.
 Note they choose to have different representations of a word when they are in the context vs they are in the center, which could be a design choice.